Possibia

 • Lifestyle Changes: Quitting smoking, eating well, and staying physically active.

-• Clinical Trials: Some patients may qualify for research studies testing new treatments.
+• Clinical Studies: Some patients may qualify for research studies testing new treatments.

 Living Well with COPD